 If you will be traveling to an area where yellow fever is common:

-Centers for Disease Control and Prevention.
+Centers for Disease Control and Prevention website.
 Yellow fever.